cedalo/streamsheets-documentation/docs/_sources/glossary.rst.txt

         It allows to automate and dynamically calculate sensor, actuator, device and application data within a data stream architecture.
 The streamsheet subscribes a specific data source, receives event data, analyses, processes or forwards this data by publishing new stream data or messages on the same or different data source.
-Multiple streamsheets within one machine can be used to execute a sequential or parallel order of stream processes continuously and in real-time.
+Multiple streamsheets within one app can be used to execute a sequential or parallel order of stream processes continuously and in real-time.
 A streamsheet can be compared to a :term:`microservice` within a stream based architecture.
         Click :ref:`here <streamsheet>` for further informations.

-    Stream Machine
-        A Stream Machine contains a set of :term:`Streamsheet`\ s and provides an outbox.
-The Stream Machine executes the Streamsheets, when it runs.
-The behaviour of a Stream Machine and the way it processes data streams is defined through its Streamsheets.
-Click :ref:`here <streammachine>` for further informations.

     TLS
         Transport Layer Security (TLS), and its now-deprecated predecessor, Secure Sockets Layer (SSL), are cryptographic protocols designed to provide communications security over a computer network.